Krunxx/flutter_recipe_list/README.md

 One of the standout features of Flutter Recipe List Official is its

  <br>
- ⭐Users can create new recipes by either uploading an image from their device or choosing one from the internet.
+ ⭐Users can create new recipeswith support for physical camera integration and image selection from the internet.
  <br>
- ⭐Impressive functionality for image management, with support for physical camera integration and image selection from the internet.
  <br>
  ⭐ ability to allow users to UPDATE and delete recipes and recipe items.
  <br>